CamCove-Crichton/Whiskey-d_Away/README.md

 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
 - Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, needs to be looked at and have a media query added to handle the display on smaller devices
 - Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it
+- The default arrows for the input field in the form for the number of attendees still appear, and so will need to remove this using some css

 ## Credits